Ender108/SeptimusHardcoreAddon/README.md

 The right pane of Mod Organizer 2 should look like this after installation.
 Load all of plugins from this addon **ABOVE** DynDOLOD.esp.
 ![image](https://user-images.githubusercontent.com/19737384/228579091-e7b5ea92-f30f-4920-a1d9-5f6395f3122f.png)

+And that's it!
+Go enjoy dying many times over.